 SHARING STORIES FROM THE CITY

 The Bido Lito!
 Arts + Culture Podcast focuses on some of the more interesting stories that lurk just below the surface of Liverpool’s vibrant art, music and culture scene.
 Hosted by writer and critic Laura Brown and Bido Lito!
-Editor-in-Chief Christopher Torpey, the monthly show will use mini-features to unpick some narratives that maybe haven’t been widely heard, and offer some alternative viewpoints from invited guests.
+Editor-at-Large Christopher Torpey, the show will use mini-features to unpick some narratives that maybe haven’t been widely heard, and offer some alternative viewpoints from invited guests.

 If you’d like to share any of your stories with us for future episodes, drop us an email on email@example.com.